Ông Trời: Mythology

-Ông Trời was originally a Vietnamese god, but due to later influence by Taoism from China, this god was identified and linked with the Jade Emperor (Ngọc Hoàng).
+Ông Trời was originally a Vietnamese god, but due to later influence by Taoism from China, this god was at times associated with the Jade Emperor (Ngọc Hoàng).

 Origin

 The origin of this god is not agreed upon, according to one of the most popular stories recounted that:

 Once upon a time, before all things, there was a god.
 Trời is an incomparable power above, making everything: the earth, the mountains, the rivers, the sea, the rain, and the sun.
 Trời gave birth to all human beings, animals, and plants...

 Trời sees everything and knows everything that happens in the world.
 Trời is the father of all things, considering all things, rewards and punishments do not leave anyone, no one escapes the net of heaven, everything is determined by heaven.
 Therefore, people believe in heaven's way, and often say that creation was born and raised by Trời, and when a person dies, they return to heaven.

 Ông Trời also has a wife, called Bà Trời (or Tây Vương Mẫu), and every time they get angry at each other, it's both sunny and rainy.
 Every time Trời is angry with humans for making mistakes in the world, natural disasters will be sent: storms, floods, droughts...

 He is the first god of heaven who created mankind.
 The Ngọc Hoàng used the residue left in heaven and earth to mold all kinds of animals, from the big ones to the small ones like bugs.
 After that, Trời decanted the clean substance to mold human.
 Therefore, humans are wiser than animals.
 Later, the job of shaping people was assigned by Ngọc Hoàng to twelve Bà mụ.